Somatic THERAPy Sessions

 Frequently asked questions

-Beginning in 2025, each virtual session is $140.
+• Beginning in March 2026, each virtual session is $150.
 I do my best to keep my rates affordable to keep somatic therapy accessible to most.
 If you are experiencing extreme financial hardship, we can work with a sliding scale if space is available.
 Payment is due the day-of each session via credit card or Venmo.
+In-person sessions are $200.

-Hyperarousal: Racing, repetitive thoughts, constant worry or anxiety, sleep problems, trouble concentrating, angry outbursts, or feeling on edge, like you can't relax.
+1. Hyperarousal: Racing, repetitive thoughts, constant worry or anxiety, panic, sleep problems, trouble concentrating, angry outbursts or feeling on edge — like you can't relax.
+Over-functioning and over-doing is the flavor.

-Constriction: Tension or pain in the body, digestive troubles, high blood pressure, rapid, shallow breath, narrow-minded (“all or nothing”) thinking.
+2. Constriction: Tension or pain in the body (that seems to return no matter what), digestive troubles, high blood pressure, migraines, menstrual pain, rapid, shallow breath, narrow-minded (“all or nothing”) thinking.

-Feeling helpless, frozen, or stuck: The very real feeling that change is impossible -- as if you and your world are collapsed.
+4. Feeling helpless, frozen, or stuck: The very real feeling that change is impossible -- as if you and your world are collapsed.
 The sense that you are beyond help.
+Shame.

 * Adapted from Peter Levine’s Healing Trauma

-If you are experiencing one or more of the above symptoms, somatic therapeutics may be right for you.
+If you are experiencing one or more of the above symptoms, somatic therapy may be right for you.